 This means that you have to be careful after bringing them back for the first time.

-Watch over them to ensure that they don’t fight each other.
+Watch over them to ensure that they are playing rather than fighting with each other.
 It’s important to note that even if they are fighting, they will still remember each other.

 They will be fighting for control and may need to be separated again if the dominance behavior becomes too aggressive and leads to actual fights.